Karen Olivo: Film and television

-2013–present: Break from acting and return to theater
+2013–2021: Break from acting and return to theater

-On March 18, 2013, Olivo announced on their website that they were taking a break from acting, saying "with this knowledge I start a new chapter.
+On March 18, 2013, KO announced on their website that they were taking a break from acting, saying "with this knowledge I start a new chapter.
 I leave behind the actor and I start learning how to be me."
 During this period, they moved to Madison, Wisconsin, where they taught classes for the UW–Madison theater department and became involved in the local theater scene, which included opening a private studio to coach young performers.

 They returned to professional acting the following year with New York City Center's Encores! production of the Jonathan Larson musical tick, tick...
 BOOM! alongside fellow Hamilton alumni Lin-Manuel Miranda and Leslie Odom Jr. in June 2014 off-Broadway.

-On July 13, 2016, it was announced that Olivo would star as Angelica Schuyler in the Chicago production of Hamilton.
+On July 13, 2016, it was announced that KO would star as Angelica Schuyler in the Chicago production of Hamilton.
 They were part of the cast from October 19, 2016, until August 6, 2017.
 They stated they intended to pursue teaching after leaving the production, stating that "I'm leaving the spotlight to make sure others find theirs".
-In February 2018, Olivo played Florence Vassy in the Kennedy Center's revival of the musical Chess.
+In February 2018, KO played Florence Vassy in the Kennedy Center's revival of the musical Chess.